Watchmaker Glossary

 Watch balance bridge.

-Crafted balance bridge attached to the lower plate of a watch and serving as a bearing for the balance shaft.
+Ornate balance bridge attached to the lower plate of a watch and serving as a bearing for the balance axis.

-Metal washer used by French watchmakers instead of the counter-pivot stone.
+Metal washer used by French watchmakers in place of the counter-pivot stone.

 Cord

-In some clocks, cord which, once pulled, triggers the ringing of the elapsed hour, or even that of the quarters.
+In certain clocks, a cord which, once pulled, triggers the chime of the elapsed hour, or even that of the quarter.

 Ends of the hairspring curved towards the center to improve isochronism.
 Invented by Breguet and perfected by Phillips.
-By extension, we often speak of the "Phillips curve" or the "Breguet" hairspring.
+By extension, we often speak of a “Phillips curve” or a “Breguet” hairspring.

 Crown

-Knurled button located outside the case of the watch and used as much for winding the mainspring as for setting the time of the watch or updating the date of the calendar if it has one.
+Knurled button located on the outside of the watch case and used both for winding the spring and for setting the time of the watch or updating the date of the calendar if it has one.

 Pad

-Pivot hole made directly in the brass plate, where a steel pivot of the wheelset or the escapement moves, which was not without friction problems in the past, which were only solved by Nicols Fatio , who had the idea of using rubies as cushions.
+Pivot hole made directly in the brass plate, where a steel pivot of the wheel train or the escapement moves, which was not previously without posing friction problems, which were only solved by Nicols Fatio , who had the idea of using rubies as cushions.

 Compensate for

-Correct an effect that is a source of error, such as that of temperature differences, on the rate of watches.
+Correct an error source effect, such as temperature differences, on the operation of watches.

 Counter